Kitbashery/.github/.github/CONTRIBUTING.md

 ## Contributing:
 <p>
+Code contributions should be submitted as a pull request to the development branch of a repository.

 All code contributions are subject to the following requirements:

 All C# code must be up to Microsoft's [C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).
 In the past Unity used conventions like using m_variableName and such practices can still be found in legacy code.
 However going forward Microsoft's conventions are now the standard.